Guidance on Students' Appearance and School Uniform

 Black or charcoal grey trousers.

-After the Easter holiday, a pale blue three button t-shirt with the school name embroidered on it in red may be worn in place of the shirt and tie.
+After the Easter holiday, a pale blue three button t-shirt with the Neatherd school shield on it in red may be worn in place of the shirt and tie.
 If students are cold, a blazer (and NOT another kind of jacket or sweatshirt) should be worn over the school polo shirt.
 Alternatively, students are free to continue wearing full winter uniform.